 A thickening agent is any ingredient that is added to a recipe for the purpose of making it thicker, shiner, or to change its texture.
 It can be the banana or yogurt in your smoothie, the ice cream in your milkshake, the flour in your soup, the gelatin in your pudding, or the cornstarch in your gravy.

 Cornstarch is one of the most popular thickening agents.
-It’s a powder that is derived from corn, which makes it off limits on the keto diet.
+It’s a powder that is derived from corn, which makes it off limits on the keto diet as it contains too many carbs.
 Cornstarch is made by extracting the outer bran and germ from corn kernels and leaving behind the endosperm, which is then made into a powder.

-When heated, cornstarch is good at absorbing liquid, which makes it an ideal ingredient to add to your soups, gravies, and stews to make them thicker.
+When heated, cornstarch is good at absorbing liquid.
+This makes it an ideal ingredient to add to your soups, gravies, and stews to make them thicker.
 In addition to changing the texture and thickness of your food, many thickeners can be used as a preservative to extend the shelf life of your food.
 Other commonly used thickening agents include wheat flour, potato starch, and rice flour.

 Luckily, there are plenty of keto-friendly thickening agents that you can use to make your foods creamy and delicious without overindulging in empty calories.
 In fact, most of the thickening agents on our list contribute to the nutritional content of the dish they are added to, which makes them a smart choice even if you aren’t a low-carb dieter.